 Compassion is not, however, license to act out our emotions with our clients.
 It is, rather, permission to experience our feelings, have them fully, and inquire into how those inner realities can deepen empathy and inform us about our clients’ experiences.

-One of the patterns into which all of these common therapist responses fit themselves is that of the trauma reenactment with the client.
+As noted in the discussion above, one of the patterns into which all of these common therapist responses fit themselves is that of the trauma reenactment with the client.
 Such a reenactment is characterized by four roles; each player in the reenactment can, and will, switch between roles during the course of an extended interaction such as psychotherapy.
-The job for a trauma-informed psychotherapist is to identify when he and the client are engaged in this dynamic, and move to the side of it.
+The job for trauma-informed psychotherapists is to identify when they and their client are engaged in this dynamic, and move to the side of it.

 The roles in the trauma reenactment are the Victim, the Rescuer/Martyr, the Abuser/Perpetrator, and the Helpless Bystander.
 Some readers will recognize the first three as coming from the Karpman Drama Triangle, which describes a non-trauma-related interpersonal dynamics as well.
 The role of the Helpless Bystander is trauma-specific, and is a sub-category of both the Abuser/Perpetrator, in that in this role the player is neglectful, and a sub-category of the Rescuer in which the Rescuer, exhausted and feeling hopeless, has given up.

 Trauma survivors in a reenactment generally start in the role of Victim, which needs to be distinguished from having genuinely been victimized by trauma.
 Given the reality of victimization, it is relatively easy for the survivor to occupy this role.
 What distinguishes the role from the traumatic reality can sometimes be subtle and initially difficult to detect.
 It is most easily seen as role through the reciprocal responses of the therapist, and from the way in which the traumatized person shifts into another one of the positions in the reenactment.